 I left the display on what the AuraBox app calls "The Soul-Relaxing Halo" which is a light that will shine any color that you choose.
 I chose yellow, and the device complied.

 Another issue—at first, my AuraBox would spontaneously disconnect from my smartphone, usually when they were both in different rooms.
 The box would beep and flash the bluetooth icon until I brought my phone back and reconnected.
 This happened twice while I was home.
-But my dad says there weren't any issues when I took my iPhone with me on a trip to Los Angeles, Ca. with my mom.
+But there were no issues when I took my iPhone with me on a trip to Los Angeles, California.

-Stiff buttons, hard to catch notifications, and spontaneous disconnections aside, my AuraBox was definitely better than an alarm clock— there's simply more you can do.
-You don't just wake up to your alarm and turn it off.
-You can wake up, turn off the alarm, check the weather, do something to keep your mind busy until you're awake enough to get out of bed, and turn on music while you get ready to leave.
-An AuraBox will support you through the entire morning process and—for those of us who are not morning people—make that a lot less painful.
+Stiff buttons, hard to catch notifications, and spontaneous disconnections aside, my AuraBox was definitely better than an alarm clock; there's simply more you can do.
+You can check the weather, or even turn on music while you get ready to leave.
+An AuraBox will support you through your entire morning process and—for those of us who are not morning people—make it a lot less painful.